fmbot-discord/docs/docs/importing.md

 # Importing your music history

 The bot uses Last.fm by default for all your music data.
-We now also offer a way to import your listening history from Spotify and combine that together with your Last.fm stats.
+We now also offer a way to import your listening history from Spotify and Apple Music and combine that together with your Last.fm stats.

 This feature is only available for .fmbot supporters.
 Dont have supporter yet? <a href="/supporter/">Get it here.</a>